 Miyu is eager to call her parents to set up another place to live when a UFO lands on the property.
 A flying alien baby named Ruu and his sitter-pet, Wanya, emerge from the craft.
 They were pulled from their home planet of Otto and are now stranded on earth for at least one year.
 After some deep consideration, Miyu decides to stay, and she and Konata become temporary parental figures for young Ruu.

 Breakdown: I really love anime sometimes.
-You can have such a seemingly normal plotline and then BOOM suddenly alien baby and flying talking cat enter the picture and everything’s still okay.
+You can have such a seemingly normal plotline and then BOOM sudden alien baby and flying talking cat enter the picture and everything’s still okay.

 I’ve really been yearning for a caretaking anime ever since I finished off Aishiteruze Baby so long ago, and I really believe this show seems to have the potential to fill the void left in my heart.
 Perhaps not in such a heavy tone, but that’s okay.

-As a first episode, this show does such a bit in the first half, and it really does throw a lot at you, but it never feels too rushed and even the character seem to acknowledge how insane their lives are quickly becoming.
+As a first episode, this show does rush a bit in the first half, and it throws a lot at you, but it never feels too rushed and even the characters seem to acknowledge how insane their lives are quickly becoming.

 Konata’s dad seems equally jackass-y and rude considering he was taking care of his good friend’s child as well as his own when he suddenly decided to bolt.

 Miyu is a nice enough girl who I believe reacts fairly appropriately to the situations she’s thrown into.
 I don’t even think she’s particularly harsh on Konata, barring one or two times.

 Konata’s a bit too mature for his age, I think anyway.
 He acts a lot like Akito from Kodocha only less violent and temperamental.

 Wanya also seems like, while he’s goofy comic relief, he won’t be annoying goofy comic relief.
 He legitimately cares about Ruu, appreciates what Konata and Miyu are doing for him and seems pretty nice.